The following apology to the Chinese

 upon anti-Asian discrimination.
 Whether by

-explicitly encouraging anti-Chinese sentiments,
+encouraging anti-Chinese sentiments,

 or by silently allowing racial hatred and violence to